-Here are 4 steps to create a welcome email series for nonprofits:
+Here are four steps to create a welcome email series for nonprofits:

-We’ll go into some depth for each of these 4 steps, giving you some actual examples you can use.
+We’ll go into some depth for each of these four steps, giving you some actual examples you can use.

 Putting yourself in your supporters’ shoes is the first step to interacting with them in meaningful ways.
 You may have some goals in mind already of what you’d like for your new constituents to do.
 Thinking through where they’re coming from will help you give them opportunities they’re ready for.